vivaria/edisonrul.ing/docs/source/cards/zaborg-the-thunder-monarch.md

-# ZABORG THE THUNDER MONARCH
+# Zaborg The Thunder Monarch

 *   You have to destroy 1 monster.
 If there are no other monsters then you have to destroy "Zaborg the Thunder Monarch".
 *   "Zaborg the Thunder Monarch"'s effect targets.